Buffalo Creek OutFitters Booking Sheet

 - NO smoking in the lodge, cabins or woods.

-- 3 day hunters are allowed 2 bucks and a doe or 1 buck and 2 does.
+- 3 day hunters are allowed 2 bucks and a doe or 1 buck and 2 doe.
+Bucks must be a 6 point or better.
+No Spikes.

 - Deer hunters are allowed to harvest two bucks per week.
-One must be a 6 point or better.
+Bucks must be a 6 point or better.
+No Spike Bucks.

 - Any harvesting of unlawful or unwarranted animals may result in fines and removal from camp.